 2- CENOTE KANKIRIXCHÉ

-The Kankirixché cenote is semi-new: wooden stairs lead you to a cavity of crystalline waters that seduces bathers and divers alike.
-They have restaurant service at the entrance of the cenote and affordable price.
+The Kankirixché cenote is semi-cave: wooden stairs lead you to a cavity with crystalline waters that seduces bathers and divers alike.
+They have a restaurant service at the entrance to the cenote and an affordable price.

 3- CENOTES HOMÚN

-Surely the town of Homún is known to you, and thanks to its dozens of cenotes, Homún is a must-see tourist destination for those who like cenotes.
-All are beautiful, it is difficult to choose: You can visit them for free or on a motorcycle tour with local guides.
-Like there are places to stay in Homun, there is much beautiful to visit.
-Accessible prices
+The population of Homún is surely known to you, and it is that thanks to its dozens of cenotes, Homún is an unmissable tourist destination for those who like cenotes.
+They are all beautiful, it is difficult to choose: you can visit them for free or on a motorcycle taxi tour with the local guides.
+Just as there are places to stay in Homún, there is much beautiful to visit.
+Affordable prices.

 Full information of all Cenotes of Homún